abdullahialidev/Demo-Day-Mood-Inquiry-/README.md

 Full-stack application to prevent and intervene in classroom and cyber bullying in concerns to bullying in all shapes and forms.
-This app focuses more on a consultation modelto mediate instances of bullying in the classroom, as opposed to a punishment-enforced model.
+This app focuses more on a consultation model to mediate instances of bullying in the classroom, as opposed to a punishment-enforced model.

 Built with Javascript, EJS, and has express as template handler while using mongoDB as database.